-People show you want they would like you to see not how things really are.
-The fact is you will never know the truth about someone’s life.
+People show you want they would like you to see and not how things are.
+You will never know the truth about someone’s Life unless they tell you.
 Therefore don’t compare yourself to others.
-And most of all if someone gives you unsolicited advice about your life do not be afraid to thank them and let them know it is not necessary.
+And most of all, if someone gives you unsolicited advice about your Life, do not be afraid to thank them and let them know it is unnecessary.

 18. Life is fragile and short.

-We will all die one day (Let that sink in).
-You never know how long you have to live and so much of what we think matters really does not.
-It does not matter what others think or say about us — don’t let those things cause you to stop living.
-This is the only life where you’ll be you in your body with your mind and life.
-Do what you want.
-Life is simple, we make it difficult.
-Make the most of your life.
+We will all die one day [Let that sink in].
+You never know how long you have to live, and so much of what we think matters does not.
+It does not matter what others think or says about you.
+So don’t let those things cause you to stop living—a lot of the time it is their opinion.

-We have been conditioned to think a certain way and grew up believing that life should be lived a certain way.
-You can do whatever you want in life.
-When you understand how significant life is and how insignificant all of the other things are you begin to see through all the BS.
+We have been conditioned to think a certain way and believe Life should be lived a certain way.
+You can do whatever you want in Life.
+When you understand how meaningful Life is and how insignificant all of the other things are, you begin to see through all the BS.

 There are no shortcuts to healing

-You can release yourself from the versions of you You have created just to survive.
+You can release yourself from the versions of you.
+You have created to survive.

-In our most difficult seasons in life we lean towards surviving and to survive we have to become.
-Once we have survived those seasons it is ok to let go of that version of yourself you created to survive.
+In our most difficult seasons, we lean towards surviving, and to survive, we must become who we need to be.
+Once we have survived those seasons, it is okay to let go of that version of yourself you created to survive.
 Embrace the new flourishing you with an open heart and mind.

 Red flags are always there.
 We often ignore them because we want to see the best in others.

-I still have not figured it out but whenever I get enough sleep I am unstoppable.
-I am working on it.
+I still have not figured it out, but I am slowly learning to embrace it.